Background pattern

 Adults

-A single parenteral dose of metamizol 500-1,000 mg may be administered up to 4 times a day in intervals of 6-8 hours, which represents a maximum daily dose of 4,000 mg.
+A single parenteral dose of metamizol of 500-1,000 mg may be administered up to 4 times a day at intervals of 6-8 hours, which corresponds to a maximum daily dose of 4,000 mg.
 However, if necessary, a single parenteral dose of 2,500 mg of metamizol and a maximum daily dose of 5,000 mg of metamizol may be administered.

-The dose should be reduced in older adults, in debilitated patients, and in those with decreased renal function, as the elimination of metamizol degradation products may be delayed.
+The dose should be reduced in elderly people, debilitated patients, and those with decreased renal function, as the elimination of metamizol degradation products may be delayed.

 Patients with renal or hepatic insufficiency

-Since in cases of renal or hepatic insufficiency the elimination rate decreases, repeated high doses should be avoided.
-Only in short-term treatments, a dose reduction is not necessary.
-No experience is available with prolonged treatments.
+Since the elimination rate decreases in cases of renal or hepatic insufficiency, the administration of high repeated doses should be avoided.
+Only in short-term treatments is a dose reduction not necessary.
+There is no experience with long-term treatments.

 The solution should be warmed to body temperature before injection.